wevote/WeVoteCordova/README.md

 <img src="https://github.com/wevote/WeVoteReactNative/blob/develop/docs/images/Welcome%20To%20Xcode.png" alt="alt text" width="600" >

-And in the "Welcome to Xcode" dialog, don't pick anything from the history list (those are all xcodeproj files), you have to click "Open another project..." and navigate to the 'WeVoteReactNative.xcworkspace' item (which is actually a directory).
+And in the "Welcome to Xcode" dialog, again, don't pick anything from the history list (those are all xcodeproj files), you have to click "Open another project..." and navigate to the 'WeVoteReactNative.xcworkspace' item (which is actually a directory).